 Presidential race undecided: Where things stand in the uncalled battlegrounds

-Here's the latest status of the presidential election in the uncalled battlegrounds
+The latest status of the presidential election in uncalled battleground states

-Millions of ballots cast in the 2020 presidential election are still being counted on Wednesday as the White House battle between incumbent President Trump and Democratic candidate Joe Biden narrows down to a handful of battleground states.
+Millions of votes are still being counted on Wednesday as the 2020 presidential election between President Trump and Democratic nominee Joe Biden hinges on a handful of battleground states.

-The race is still too close to call, with neither candidate reaching the necessary 270 electoral votes despite early victories in some marquee states.
+The race is still too early to call in those states and neither candidate is at the 270 electoral votes necessary to win the presidency despite early victories in some important swing states.

 Trump won Florida, Ohio, Texas and others, while Biden carried Arizona, Minnesota and New Hampshire, according to the Fox News Decision Desk.